How To Get The Best Results

 Before working in ACES an OpenColorIO configuration file must be set in the Color Management section of the Redshift Globals render settings.
 By default Redshift is set up to use the OCIO file path established by your computer’s environment variable, if no OCIO environment variable is established then Redshift will default to the custom OCIO ACES configuration that Redshift ships with.
 This custom Redshift ACES config is pared down and it contains commonly used input and render color spaces (including ACEScg), as well as some output display transforms.
 Once an OCIO configuration file is properly specified a rendering color space can be chosen, ACEScg by default.

+An environment variable is a dynamically-named value that is established at the system level.
+In practice an environment variable is queried by programs for a custom value specific to that system.
 For OCIO this comes in the form of an environment variable called $OCIO which corresponds to the file path of your system’s OCIO config.
 In practice this tells your OCIO relevant software where on your system it should be pulling your OCIO config from and makes it easy to use the same config file across all of your software and through the various stages of production without manually setting up each piece of software.
 Click below to learn how to set up an environment variable for your system.

 After the rendering color space is specified you must select a display transform that matches the display you are working on to properly preview the renders.
 If you are using an sRGB monitor then you would use the default sRGB display transform.
 In addition a View transform can be selected to tone map the render to your liking, by default Redshift uses the ACES 1.0 SDR-video view transform which has some nice filmic tone mapping.